Bettermeans/bettermeans/README.md

 to check for various permutations within it.
 [Heckle](https://github.com/seattlerb/heckle) is a gem that performs mutations on your code and runs your tests against the mutated code.
-If your tests don't fail then your tests still need some work.
+If your tests don't fail then they still need some work.
 Heckle lists out the changes it made that did not cause your tests to fail.

 You can run heckle like this: